OSGConnect/tutorial-bwa/README.md

 # Run a Single Test Job
 Now that we have all items in our analysis ready, it is time to submit a single test job to map our RNA reads to the E. coli genome.
 For a single test job, we will choose a single sample to analyze.
-In the following example, we will analyze the forward and reverse reads of both the forward and reverse reads of SRR2584863.
-An example submit file for this test job may be called `bwa-test.sub` and may look like:
+In the following example, we will align both the forward and reverse reads of SRR2584863 to the E. coli genome.
+Using a text editor such as `nano` or `vim`, we can create an example submit file for this test job called `bwa-test.sub` containing the following information:

 ```
 universe    = vanilla